mxagar/jekyll_web_guide/jekyll_guide.md

 # If we want to stop the server: Ctrl+C
 # After the first time, we can simple use
 # jekyll serve --trace
+# The option --trace is not necessary, it is to track events
 ```

 The default template used is [minima](https://github.com/jekyll/minima).
 We can change it, though.
 Note that we have by default: